 Webhook

-Each Webhook contains the url which EasyPost will notify whenever an object in our system updates.
-Several types of objects are processed asynchronously in the EasyPost system, so whenever an object updates, an Event is sent via HTTP POST to each configured webhook URL.
-The Webhook object provides CRUD operations for all configured webhooks.
+Each Webhook contains the url that EasyPost notifies when an object in the system updates.
+Several types of objects are processed asynchronously within EasyPost.
+When an object updates, an Event is sent via HTTP POST to each configured webhook url.
+The webhook object supports create, retrieve, update, and delete (CRUD) operations.

 Webhook Authentication